hkoosha/foobar/README.md

   zipkin server.

 - Spring Webflux / Project reactor: one of the subprojects (foobar-marketplace), is reactive and uses Spring Webflux.
-Fot the sake of simplicity other subprojects of foobar are blocking.
+For the sake of simplicity other subprojects of foobar are blocking.

 - R2dbc: it replaces Hibernate in the reactive subproject.